Crumpton History, Family Crest & Coats of Arms

 - Abby Lynn Crumpton (b.
 1981), American soccer forward/defender, member of the United States U-21 National Team

-- T. U. Crumpton, American Democrat politician, Alternate Delegate to Democratic National Convention from Alabama, 1908
+- T. U. Crumpton, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Alabama, 1908

 - H. J. Crumpton, American politician, Member of California State Assembly 20th District, 1881-85

-- A. L. Crumpton, American Democrat politician, Alternate Delegate to Democratic National Convention from Alabama, 1936
+- A. L. Crumpton, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Alabama, 1936

 - Michael Joseph Crumpton CBE BSc PhD FRS (b.
 1929), British former Director of Research (Laboratories) for the Imperial Cancer Research Fund Laboratories